Why the SPINS vs. Circana vs. NielsenIQ comparison gets framed wrong

 What about Numerator and Stackline?

-A clean three-way comparison leaves out two sources that have become load-bearing for many emerging brands: Numerator and Stackline.
+A tidy three-way comparison quietly drops two sources that have become load-bearing for a lot of emerging brands: Numerator and Stackline.

-Numerator runs a receipt-based panel — shoppers upload receipts via an app in exchange for cash-back rewards.
-The output is similar in shape to NielsenIQ Homescan or Circana's panel: household-level purchase history projectable to demographic cuts.
-Numerator's differentiation is panel size (over 1M active US households, materially larger than the legacy panel scale) and onboarding speed for emerging brands — a Numerator contract typically lands in the $25,000–$50,000/year band, below NielsenIQ Homescan or the Circana panel for comparable demographic coverage.
-For brands wanting panel data without a full enterprise Circana or NielsenIQ contract, Numerator is increasingly the choice.
+Numerator runs a receipt-based panel.
+Shoppers upload receipts through an app in exchange for cash-back rewards.
+The output looks much like NielsenIQ Homescan or Circana's panel, household-level purchase history that projects to demographic cuts.
+What sets it apart is scale and onboarding speed for emerging brands: Numerator publishes 1M+ active households for its measurement panel, though its like-for-like static purchase panel is 200,000, the same size Circana publishes for its own receipt panel.
+Numerator does not publish pricing; in the deals we have seen it lands below NielsenIQ Homescan or the Circana panel for comparable demographic coverage.
+For a brand that wants panel data without committing to a full enterprise Circana or NielsenIQ contract, Numerator is increasingly the answer.

-Stackline (and competitors like Profitero, Helium 10, and Pacvue) is the ecommerce data layer that none of the three legacy syndicators handle well.
-Amazon, Walmart.com, Target.com, Instacart, and direct-to-consumer Shopify sales sit outside the SPINS, Circana, and NielsenIQ surface.
-Stackline pulls daily sales, share, and search rank from these surfaces directly.
-For brands with 15%+ of revenue running through digital channels, a Stackline-class tool is the difference between a board deck that maps to reality and one that systematically undercounts the business.
+Stackline, and its competitors Profitero, Helium 10, and Pacvue, is the ecommerce data layer none of the three legacy syndicators handle well.
+Amazon, Walmart.com, Target.com, Instacart, and direct-to-consumer Shopify sales all sit outside the SPINS, Circana, and NielsenIQ surface.
+Stackline pulls daily sales, share, and search rank straight from those surfaces.
+For a brand with 15%-plus of revenue running through digital, a Stackline-class tool is the difference between a board deck that matches reality and one that quietly undercounts the business by a wide margin.

-The practical implication: most growing wellness brands run a three-source stack by year 4 — SPINS for natural-channel POS, Circana or Numerator for conventional or panel reads, and a Stackline-class tool for digital.
-Total annual data spend across the three lands at $150,000–$300,000 for a brand doing $30–$80M in revenue.
-It's the table stakes of measured retail in 2026, not a luxury — and budgeting for one tool at a time tends to underestimate the eventual full stack by a factor of 2–3×.
+The practical upshot: most growing wellness brands are running a three-source stack by year four.
+SPINS for natural-channel POS, Circana or Numerator for conventional or panel reads, a Stackline-class tool for digital.
+Budget the three as one line rather than three.
+In 2026 a measured-retail data stack is table stakes, not a luxury, and budgeting one tool at a time tends to lowball the eventual full stack by a factor of two or three.

 Doing this in Scout

-Scout's primary data surface is the SPINS extracts your team uploads weekly, since the natural and wellness analyst is the user Scout is built for.
-Circana and NielsenIQ data can sit alongside as supplementary uploads where the brand is dual-sourced — useful for the Whole Foods reads SPINS doesn't cover, or for the panel-projected buyer story that complements the syndicated read.
-The goal is one analytical surface for a business that genuinely spans channels, rather than flipping between platforms with mismatched denominators.
+Scout's primary surface is the SPINS extracts your team uploads weekly, because the natural and wellness analyst is exactly who Scout is built for.
+Circana and NielsenIQ data can ride alongside as supplementary uploads when the brand is dual-sourced, which is handy for the Whole Foods reads SPINS does not cover, or for the panel-projected buyer story that rounds out the syndicated read.
+The aim is one analytical surface for a business that genuinely spans channels, instead of hopping between platforms whose denominators do not match.

 Summary + further reading